-Pest Management training assessment is an integral part of your learning if you wish to complete successfully and gain certification.
-MPL Training Centre is committed to ensuring valid and reliable assessment of achievements as outlined in our Pest Management Training Courses.
+The Pest Management Training Assessment is an integral part of your learning if you wish to gain certification.
+MPL Training Centre is committed to ensuring effective assessment of achievements as outlined in our Pest Management Training Courses.

-Throughout the training program you will be assessed to see if you have gained the necessary skills and knowledge to achieve the qualification.
-Your trainer/assessor is required to ensure that the assessment tasks you undertake meet the national principles of assessment and rules of evidence.
-Assessment methods are outlined below.
+Throughout the training program you will be assessed to see if you have gained the necessary skills and knowledge to gain a Certificate or Statement of Attainment according to National Assessment Standards.

-Please note: Certificates and Statement of Attainment will only be awarded to those candidates who successfully complete all assessment requirements for a course.
+Please note Certificates and Statements of Attainment will only be awarded to those candidates who successfully complete all assessment requirements for a course.

 To be assessed as competent in a unit you can follow one of 3 paths:

-This is a simpler process where you can show that you are already competent in a unit of competency by way of your current qualifications and showing samples of your work.
-The process relies heavily on your presentation of documentary evidence to support your competency.
-The assessor will review your evidence and where necessary add to it by using other supporting evidence such as oral questioning.
+This is a simpler process where you can show that you are already competent in a “Unit of competency” by way of your current qualifications and showing samples of your work.
+This process relies heavily on your presentation of documentary evidence to support your competency.
+The assessor will review your evidence and where necessary, interview you to determine your level of competence.

 If you have completed studies with another institution at an equivalent academic level, you can apply for RPL.
 This will provide credit for learning and assessments you have already completed, meaning that you need not complete all units of competency.

-After reading your documents the assessor may also need to conduct an interview to bridge any gaps in your knowledge and skills.
-This is common practice at most assessments, so please read through and make sure you are up to date prior to the assessment.
+After reading your documents the assessor may also need to conduct an interview to bridge any gaps in your knowledge and skills, this is common practice at most assessments.

-If you require any assistance during your collection and preparation please call our office on 02 4322 0331 at your convenience.
+If you require any assistance during your collection and preparation of supporting documents please contact us.